Reasoning with our mind is a human singularity. Does this reasoning ability allow each of us to think logically?

 Humans are reasoning beings.
 In fact, most of our waking hours are spent thinking and reasoning, oftentimes too much and about the wrong things.
 Overthinking, leading to anxiety and related issues is another matter that I don’t want to get into here.

 The human mind confers the ability to think and reason.
-As I pointed out in chapter 10 of Audit of the Universe, the mind is the reason behind all the singularities that characterize humankind.
+As I pointed out in section 1 of this book, the mind is the reason behind all the singularities that characterize humankind.
 You can review this and especially realize that behind all the human singularities is the ability to reason: human nature, space-time management, creativity, imagination, learning, making choices, growth, challenges, and rulership.

 Thinking expounds ideas and reasoning puts these ideas into a usable format for plans or inventions.
 Theory and logic go through a process of verification of ideas, findings, observations to see whether they make sense, whether there are valid and valuable conclusions that can be drawn from the data.
 The electron microscope in the video below provides images of the atomic structure of metals.
 With this information and logical reasoning, scientists are able to create strong alloys for aircraft that will not crack in turbulent winds.